 The methodical approach relies on data gathered from past experiences.
 It asks to give known facts precedence over what we believe may be the right approach.
 By utilizing scientific methodologies, one can arrive at a close approximation towards solving a problem.

-The success of a project depends on each individual performing well within their domain and submit their deliverables on time.
-And it is the manager’s job to make sure that the workflow is consistent.
-Often a project may go through hurdles that would impact timelines.
+The success of a project depends on each individual performing well within their domain and submitting their deliverables on time.
+It is the manager’s job to make sure that the workflow is consistent.
+Often a project may go through hurdles that impact timelines.
 Team members may need better analysis of the situation to help them get going.

 Teamwork is all about having mutual respect for each other and being considerate about others.
 Great managers lead people by example, others command and fall back from their responsibilities.
 Be a source of inspiration for your team members.
 If you play your role right, you will definitely see some great productivity and creativity from your team.